marcoonroad/marcoonroad.github.io/_posts/2018-09-29-The-Next-Blockchains-from-The-Future.md

 signatures (based on the Quantum computationally-proven secure Lattice-based cryptography) and Quantum Key Distribution + Quantum Coin Flipping Protocol + One-time Pads (this last one is theoretically-proven secure).

+_Learning With Errors_, in special, is the most promising signature algorithm.
+Because QKD+OTP demand a Quantum Computer beforahand to protect us from such Quantum Attacks on existing signature algorithms (and Quantum Hybrid Machines would be really expensive initially), the only feasible solution is a Quantum-resistant cryptography running on Classical machines.
+The Next Blockchains must look forward the Lattice-based cryptography, or else, a huge risk would hit them.

 <figure>
   <p/>